-The Texas State Bobcats and the Rice Owls are heading to the Amon G. Carter Stadium in Fort Worth, Texas of Friday for the Lockheed Martin Armed Forces Bowl.
-The game is considered a tribute to veterans and armed services members, as well as being a college football bowl game.
-Both teams are from the state of Texas, with Fort Worth being considered neutral territory, so no team would have the home-field advantage here.
+The Texas State Bobcats and the Rice Owls are heading to the Amon G. Carter Stadium in Fort Worth, Texas, on Friday for the Lockheed Martin Armed Forces Bowl.
+The game is considered a tribute to veterans and members of the armed services, as well as serving as a college football bowl game.
+Both teams are from Texas, with Fort Worth considered neutral territory, so neither team would have home-field advantage here.

-Much like many other teams entering a bowl game, Rice and Texas State are both expecting a few players to be out of this contest.
-This may be due to opting out due to declaring for either the transfer portal or the NFL draft, or other reasons, such as being injured.
+Much like many other teams entering a bowl game, Rice and Texas State are both expecting a few players to miss this contest.
+This may be due to opting out or injuries.

-Rice was 5-7 overall this season and was lucky to get into a Bowl game after all those teams that were eligible but refused.
-Meanwhile, Texas State was 6-6 overall and is aiming to prove that they belong in a bowl game this year.
+Rice was 5-7 overall this season and was lucky to get into a Bowl game.
+Meanwhile, Texas State was 6-6 overall.

 Armed Forces Bowl: Texas State vs. Rice Opt-Outs And Injury Report